Updated: May 12th, 2022

 Where Can You Buy a CPAP Machine?

 Most people that are new to treating Sleep Apnea may not realize that they have options when it comes to starting CPAP therapy.
 It may seem like the only option is to go through your insurance company to get a CPAP machine.
-That’s only one way to get started.
-You could also visit a local CPAP shop, but you may not find the selection is very good.
+But there are other options available!

 They give you the machine that works for them.
 The best way is to get the machine that works for you.
 This is why the cash market for CPAP machines has grown rapidly over the past decade.
 Customers find that they don’t have to compromise.